Transonic shocks for three-dimensional axisymmetric Euler flows with an external force in a perturbed cylinder: The reformulation of the transonic shock problem

 \subsection{The deformation-curl decomposition for the steady axisymmetric Euler system with an external force}

-The steady axisymmetric Euler system with an external force is hyperbolic-elliptic coupled in the subsonic region.
-An effective decomposition of the elliptic and hyperbolic modes is crucial for the solvability of the nonlinear free boundary problem.
-Here we will use the deformation-curl decomposition introduced in \cite{WX19,WS19} to derive an equivalent system \eqref{2-c}, where the hyperbolic quantities and elliptic quantities are effectively decoupled.
+Note that the steady axisymmetric Euler system with an external force is hyperbolic-elliptic mixed in the subsonic region and the shock front is a free boundary which should be determined with the subsonic flow simultaneously.
+We utilize the deformation-curl decomposition introduced in \cite{WX19,WS19} to decouple the hyperbolic and elliptic modes and find an elaborate decomposition of the Rankine-Hugoniot conditions which determines the shock front uniquely by an algebraic equation and yields suitable boundary conditions for the hyperbolic and elliptic modes, respectively.
 Define the Bernoulli's function $ B $ by